 Textile suitcase SPL56

-Tour guide charger box
+Tour guide transportation and charger suitcase

 FREQUENTLY ASKED QUESTIONS

-WHAT IS A RADIOGUIDE (TOUR GUIDE SYSTEM)?
+WHAT IS A RADIOGUIDE (TOUR GUIDE SYSTEM OR WHISPER SYSTEM)?

 A radio guide team or guided group device is a system composed of a wireless transmitting device with a microphone which is used by the guide or speaker and a set of wireless receivers and headphones that are worn by tourists.
 The wireless receivers allow them to listen to the guide's explanations continuously throughout the tour.
 The aim of a radio guide is for the tourists to be able to hear the guide clearly without being close to them.
 They are highly recommended for groups bigger than 10 and essential for even larger groups.